lassebenni/gh-auto-issues/README.md

 The issue appears in your Issues tab, ready for action.

-## Step 8: Let Copilot Fix It
+## Step 9: Copilot Takes Action

-Now comes the fun part.
-Instead of manually debugging, you assign the issue to GitHub Copilot:
+Since the issue was automatically assigned to Copilot in the previous step, the AI immediately begins analyzing the failure:

 ![PR Created](assets/step_14_pr_created.png)